 Our common stock began trading on June 21, 2011 on the NASDAQ Global Market under the symbol "FDUS."
 Effective January 3, 2012, our common stock was included in the NASDAQ Global Select Market.
-The last reported price for our common stock on February 26, 2019 was \$15.38 per share.
-As of February 26, 2019, we had 19 stockholders of record.
+The last reported price for our common stock on February 25, 2020 was \$14.23 per share.
+As of February 25, 2020, we had 18 stockholders of record.

 We intend to continue to pay quarterly distributions to our stockholders.
+Our distributions may include returns of paid-in capital, as well as declared dividends from earnings and profits.
 Our quarterly distributions, if any, are determined by our board of directors.
 We have elected to be taxed as a RIC under Subchapter M of the Code.
 As long as we qualify for tax treatment as a RIC, we will not be taxed on our investment company taxable income or net capital gain, to the extent that such income or gain is distributed, or deemed to be distributed, to stockholders on a timely basis.

-On January 31, 2019, our board of directors declared a regular quarterly dividend of \$0.39 per share payable on March 22, 2019 to holders of record as of March 8, 2019.
+On February 12, 2020, our board of directors declared a regular quarterly dividend of \$0.39 per share payable on March 27, 2020 to holders of record as of March 13, 2020.